Voyager is super easy to install. After creating your new Laravel application you can include the Voyager package with the following command:

 $ composer require tcg/voyager

-Next make sure to create a new database and add your database credentials to your .env file, you will also want to add your application URL in the
+Next make sure to create a new database and add your database credentials to your .env file:

 Finally, we can install Voyager.
 You can choose to install Voyager with dummy data or without the dummy data.
 The dummy data will include 1 admin account (if no users already exist), 1 demo page, 4 demo posts, 2 categories and 7 settings.